Disentangling representations of retinal images with generative models: Introduction

-One solution for dealing with confounders in data is subspace learning, which combines representation learning and disentanglement.
-Latent subspaces can be constructed from a causal graph using domain knowledge about what influences the image generation process \citep{castro2020causality}.
-In our case, we assume a simplified causal model that splits the fundus image generation into patient characteristics and technical factors (Fig.\,\ref{fig:intro}\,\textbf{a}).
-We assume a shortcut connection due to spurious correlations between a patient attribute, such as ethnicity, and the camera as a technical factor (Fig.\,\ref{fig:intro}\,\textbf{a}, blue dashed arrow).
-To prevent shortcut learning, we aim to disentangle these factors of variation by encoding them into statistically independent latent subspaces \citep{bengio2013rep, higgins2018}.
+One approach to address data confounders is subspace learning, which combines representation learning with disentanglement.
+In our work, we constructed latent subspaces based on a causal graph, leveraging domain knowledge about the factors influencing the image generation process \citep{castro2020causality}.
+We used a simplified causal model that divides fundus image generation into three causal variables: patient attribute (B), camera (C), and style (D) (Fig.\,\ref{fig:intro}\,\textbf{a}).
+Style features in the literature of causal representation learning and image generation are attributed to information which is agnostic to content features (B and C in our case) \citep{yao2024multiview,Havaei2021cond}.
+Due to the presence of an unknown confounder (A), we assume that there is a statistical association between B, C, and D, even though they are not directly causally related.
+This association could lead to shortcut connections driven by spurious correlations, particularly between factors like patient attributes (e.g., ethnicity) and technical factors like the camera (Fig.\,\ref{fig:intro}\,\textbf{a}).
+To prevent shortcut learning, we disentangle these factors of variation by encoding them into statistically independent latent subspaces \citep{bengio2013rep, higgins2018}.

-One common strategy for acquiring disentangled representations makes use of generative image models such as variational autoencoders (VAEs) \citep{kingma2014autoencoding}.
+One common strategy for acquiring disentangled representations is to use generative image models such as variational autoencoders (VAEs) \citep{kingma2014autoencoding}.
 Generative models offer a valuable inductive bias for representation learning by reconstructing images from the latent space and can be extended to learn independent subspaces (Fig.\,\ref{fig:intro}\,\textbf{b}) \citep{higgins2017betavae, klys2018learning, tschannen2018recent}.
 Previous methods primarily focused on achieving a disentangled latent space, often neglecting the simultaneous pursuit of high-quality image generation.
 However, when latent space disentanglement and image generation are addressed simultaneously, generative image models provide a built-in interpretation method through controllable feature changes in the image space (Fig.\,\ref{fig:intro}\,\textbf{d}).

-In this work, we close the gap of missing generative disentangled representation learning in conjunction with high-quality image generation in the domain of fundus images.
-Our contributions are threefold